-The basic and diluted pro forma as adjusted per share of common stock calculations are presented below (in thousands, except share and per share data).
+The basic and diluted pro forma as adjusted per share of common stock calculations are presented below (in thousands, except per share amounts).
 The diluted pro forma as adjusted per share of common stock calculation also assumes the conversion, exercise or issuance of all potential shares of common stock, unless the effect of inclusion would be anti-dilutive.